-Capstone project work is carried out within the 5-unit course, ENGIN 296 Capstone Projects (2 units for Fall semester, 3 units for Spring semester).
-This project-based course has no formal classroom instruction.
+Capstone project work is carried out within the 5-unit course, ENGIN 296 Capstone Projects.
 The main activity is independent project work under the direct mentorship of a faculty advisor and/or industry advisor, depending on the Project Type.

 Secondary: Faculty (Liaison)

-Students must submit an individual capstone project report that is a requirement for graduation.
+Students must submit a team capstone project report that is a requirement for graduation.
 In addition, each team is expected to provide the project advisor with a final project deliverable, the form of which is to be defined in collaboration with the project advisor.
 Examples of project deliverables include product prototypes, algorithms, conceptual designs, software code, and proof-of-concept.